Editing Users Manually

 - Partition: please refer to Imagicle Billing section

 Providing correct IP telephony information allows Imagicle application to tell which IP phone is in use by a person.
 For example, user John has line 1001 assigned; in the user's list add a user with the name "Mario" and the number 1001 in the extension number.
-So when Speedy must notify an incoming call for line 1001, it will search the right directories and display the message on the right IP Phone.
+So when Contact Manager must notify an incoming call for line 1001, it will search the right directories and display the message on the right IP Phone.

 - Checking the line that is involved against the First Extension number field